smartsendio/woocommerce/smart-send-logistics/readme.txt

 * Fixing error when using vConnect checkout module
 * Adding Post Danmark shipping methods; Post Danmark Privatpakker Norden Samsending, Post Danmark Parcel Economy and Post Danmark Private Priority
 * Renaming shipping methods in table rate dropdown

+= 7.0.8 =
+* Cleaning up settings
+* Fixing problem with country when adding a new table rate
+* Fixing problem with pickup dropdown only visible for shipping country Denmark
+* Fixing problem with label generation for pickup shipping methods, when using order grid actions
+* If maximum weight or price is empty in table rate table then take it as infinity
+* Only install shipping methods ‘Pickup’ and ‘Private’ when installing the plugin
+* Remove carrier SwipBox
+* Adding Danish translation